Imitating from auxiliary imperfect demonstrations via Adversarial Density Weighted Regression: Methods

-\section{Practical Implementation}
+\subsection{Practical Implementation}

-As depicted in Algorithm~\ref{our_method}, ADR-BC comprises VAE pre-training and policy training stages.
+ADR comprises VAE Pre-training (Algorithm~\ref{pretrain}) and policy training (Algorithm~\ref{policy_train}) stages.
 During the VAE pre-training stage, we utilize VQ-VAE to separately estimate the target density $P^*(\ba|\bs)$ and the suboptimal density $\hat P(\ba|\bs)$ by minimizing Equation~\ref{conservasim_adrbc} (or Equation~\ref{density_main}) and the VQ loss~\citep{oord2018neural}.
 During the policy training stage, we optimize the Multiple Layer Perception (MLP) policy $\pi_{\theta}$ by using Equation~\ref{weighted_bc}.
-For more detials about our hyperparameter, please refer to Appendix~\ref{approx_weight}.
+For more details about our model architecture and more hyper-parameter settings, please refer to Appendix.
 In terms of evaluation.
-We compute the normalized D4RL (normalized) score with the same method as~\citep{fu2021d4rl}, and our experimental result is obtained by averaging the best output come in multiple runs.
-For further elaboration on our method, including model architecture and hyper-parameter settings, please refer to the Appendix~\ref{approx_weight}.
+We compute the normalized D4rl (normalized) score with the same method as~\citeauthor{fu2021d4rl}, and our experimental result is obtained by averaging the highest score in multiple runs.